alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Around 60 kg per tree; our solution is off by more than an order of magnitude!
-Keep in mind that every tree above 75 mm of diameter is counted in the above inventory, while we are considering mature 4 meter tall trees.
+Keep in mind that every tree above 75 mm of diameter is counted in the above inventory, while we are considering mature 6 meter tall, 40 cm wide trees.
 So we can go ahead with our estimation for rather largish trees.

 ### 🌳 Number of Trees